sorokine/rgb-tcs34725/README.md

 var rgb = rgbLib.use({
   "bus"     : "/dev/i2c-1",
   "led_pin" : "P8_14", // will be ignored if not set
-  "irq_pin" : "P8_26"  // will be ignored if not set
+  "irq_pin" : "P8_26", // will be ignored if not set
-});
+  "module_id" : 0x44   // hardware ID as returned by i2c module, will be ignored if not set });

 var ledON = false;